Last updated: December 16, 2021

 If you're wrong, you'll discover it in the course of preparing a neighborhood plan, trying to create an organization, or selling city hall or a reporter on an image upgrade or a funding need.

 The real estate industry may resist if you're not reinforcing their own perceptions, but your needs to understand your neighborhood in a coherent way are more important than their need to create a sense of exclusivity when it suits their purposes.
-Real estate offices also will try to add less desirable properties onto your neighborhood in order to market them better, so that's another reason to beware of their opinions.
+Real estate offices also will try to market less desirable properties as belonging to your neighborhood in order to increase the likelihood of sale or rental, so that's another reason to beware of their opinions.

 But check on the data you will need, most notably the U.S. Census, before you draw a line.
 Having data on your population is a great help, and some data is not available at the block level but rather only at the larger census tract level.

 When you divide the census tracts, you may not have a way to accurately obtain that data.
 (Information on population and characteristics of that population is called demographics, and you often need that information to complete grant applications).

 If you have any history of other neighborhood organizations, what were their boundaries?
 If they don't exist anymore, did boundaries that didn’t resonate with people have anything to do with their demise?

-Try to talk with people who remember these efforts.
+Try to talk with people who remember previous efforts.

 If they found insufficient talent or interest in organized activity within the borders they had established, be sure you know what is different now before you try establishing a neighborhood organization, or engage in the planning, marketing, and fundraising efforts that have led you to be interested in neighborhood boundaries.
 Sometimes a larger neighborhood boundary will be necessary where the neighborhood has suffered sharp population declines or where the talent base simply is insufficient for what you are trying to accomplish.